 Statement to Service Users of PRRT

 In response to the Covid19 Recovery Plan, we have made incremental steps in re-opening the Trust over the past few months in order to protect you and our staff.
-As of 29 June, we are taking the next step and opening the Trust five days a week from 9.00am to 5.00pm with approximately half our staff in each day.
+As of 1 August, we are taking the next step and opening the Trust five days a week from 9.00am to 5.00pm with full teams in each day.

 Please read the departmental guidance below – what we can provide is different for Physiotherapy, Psychology and Personal Development & Training (PD&T).

 As always be assured that our aim is to protect the health and safety of our staff and you, our clients, as much as we can.
 As we incrementally move forward with service provision to you we require that you observe the instructions from our staff on handwashing and the measures we have put in place to implement social distancing.
 We will support our staff on this and require that all clients follow staff directions.

 - Clients should not travel to PRRT without a prior appointment and reception is only open for calls.

 - Reception is closed and is not being used as a waiting area – please remain in your car and call reception to notify of your arrival.

 - You must not attend onsite if you are showing any of the Covid19 symptoms or live in a household with someone who has these symptoms or you have been asked to self-isolate.

 - If you need to get in contact please call our Services Admin team 028 9042 7788 or email email@example.com